 The Supply Chain Cost Advantage – Or Hidden Subsidies to Businesses from Wage Underpayment?

-Currently facing investigations into modern slavery conditions in its supply chain Boohoo is the newest face of corporate negligence to ensure compliance to its supply chain sustainability standards.
+Currently facing investigations into modern slavery conditions in its supply chain Boohoo is the newest face of corporate negligence to ensure compliance with its supply chain sustainability standards.
 Citing the company’s inadequate response to reports of poor working conditions in its supply chain, Aberdeen Standard Investments sold the majority of its stake in Boohoo (source).
-This stories rings familiar, although not as devastating, as when brands and retailers discovered subcontracting in the Bangladesh apparel supply chain through the Rana Plaza disaster (source).
+This story rings familiar, although not as devastating, as when brands and retailers discovered subcontracting in the Bangladesh apparel supply chain through the Rana Plaza disaster (source).

 Average monthly wage gap per worker in USD

 ELEVATE (2019).
 EiQ: Average wage gap for province and industry in China, 2018. https://www.elevatelimited.com/services/analytics/eiq/

 ELEVATE has long advocated for transparency and is a proponent of using data to gain deeper insights into risks, and opportunities, in the supply chain.
 In 2018, ELEVATE data revealed 40-60% of vendors and factories in China subcontract without authorization.
 We also found a connection between transparency levels and visibility into the supplier wage gap, 80% of matched factories in our system thought to be low risk were found to have falsification violations.
 Furthermore, ELEVATE data suggests a gap in the correct payment of overtime and piece-rate compensation.
 To conduct proper due diligence, it is necessary to look at compliance with the correct payment of wages.
 For example, in 2018 we calculated a wage gap in the Chinese apparel sector to be approximately USD 275 – 300 million per month based on the percentage of workers paid incorrectly.
 This supplier wage gap is a hidden risk for brands and investors.